TatChill123/LeaksDefender/README.md

     - name: The event's name
     - callback (require): The function you want it to connect to (missing this will cause an error)

+    - To see all available events, use the GetAvailableEvents() method:

+    leakModule:GetAvailableEvents()

     - To remove all the connections simply call the method DisconnectAll():